TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge/Buck-Boost/LIFC2-N/Portable Emergency Light/README.md

 <img src="images/4s_8a_top_t.webp" width="50%" height="50%" />

-I used a [very simple 4S BMS](https://done.land/components/power/powersupplies/battery/bms/4s/8a/) simply to protect the battery from
+I used a [very simple 4S BMS](https://done.land/components/power/powersupplies/battery/bms/4s/8a/) with no balancing capabilities simply to protect the battery from

 * over-discharge (which could destroy its cells), and from
 * short-circuit (which could cause a fire).

 > [!IMPORTANT]
-> You may want to invest a little more and use a 4S BMS with integrated balancing, ensuring that all four cells are always at a matching voltage.
+> You may want to invest a little more and use a 4S BMS with integrated balancing, ensuring that all four cells are always at a matching voltage. **This bit me:** I used old 18650 cells which all had different internal resistances.
+Quickly I realized that the overall capacity of my battery pack was crippled by one bad cell.
+Balancing would have been helpful, but the most important aspect is to carefully select the cells and make sure they are equal, have a similar internal resistance, and same state-of-charge when you assemble the battery pack.

 ### Adding Charger